datanav/docs/training/030_dtl/030_Novice.rst

 	  "salesforce-accounts:country": "DK",
 	  "salesforce-accounts:id": 40,
 	  "salesforce-accounts:phone": "1-894-115-3398",
-	  "rdf:type": "~:salesforce-accounts:accounts"
+	  "rdf:type": "~:salesforce:Account"
 	}

 As can be seen from the above pipe configuration, you have successfully added the RDF type property.
-The use of a namespace in this property allows for you to keep track of the origin of your entities, as well as retaining its business type.
+The use of a namespace in this property allows you to keep track of the origin of your entities, as well as retaining its business type.
 Therefore, it is composed upon input and will be used to relate and filter like you would use a foreign key.

 .. seealso::

-	:ref:`learn-sesam` > :ref:`architecture_and_concepts` > :ref:`architecture-and-concepts-novice-1-2` > :ref:`sesams-approach-to-semantics-RDF-1-2`

-  :ref:`developer-guide` > :ref:`working-with-RDF`

   :ref:`concepts` > :ref:`concepts-namespaces`

   :ref:`developer-guide` > :ref:`DTLReferenceGuide` > :ref:`expression_language` > :ref:`namespaced-identifiers`

+  :ref:`developer-guide` > :ref:`working-with-RDF`

+  :ref:`learn-sesam` > :ref:`architecture_and_concepts` > :ref:`architecture-and-concepts-novice-1-2` > :ref:`sesams-approach-to-semantics-RDF-1-2`

 .. _namespace-3-2: